Notable Stock to Watch: ZIOPHARM Oncology (ZIOP)

 ZIOPHARM Oncology (ZIOP) STOCK PRICE MOVEMENT:

-ZIOPHARM Oncology (ZIOP) spotted positive result in Tuesday trading session.
-The stock moved 2.89% and it registered share value at $3.2 in recent trade transaction.
-At present, the stock price sited at -55.86% from the 52 week high and situated at 19.40% from 52 week low.
-1854073 shares traded on hands while it’s an average volume stands with 2.11M shares.

-VOLATILITY FACTOR: The stock remained 5.02% volatile in recent week and indicated 6.02% volatility in last month.
-The Company’s beta coefficient sits at 2.83.
+VOLATILITY FACTOR: The stock remained 7.36% volatile in last week and indicated 6.75% volatility in previous month.
+The Company’s beta coefficient sits at 2.99.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.21 measure stock volatility.
+ATR value of 0.22 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

+ZIOPHARM Oncology (ZIOP) received negative focus in Tuesday trading session.
+The stock has performed -7.50% and it registered share value at $2.9 in recent trade transaction.
+At present, the stock price sited at -60.00% from the 52 week high and situated at 8.21% from 52 week low.
+4596218 shares traded on hands while it’s an average volume stands with 2.11M shares.

 PROFITABILITY RATIOS: Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 100.10%.
 Return on Equity (ROE) is 112.80% and Return on Investment (ROI) is -63.00%.